Towards Large-Scale Small Object Detection: Survey and Benchmarks: Experiments

 \subsection{Implementation Details}

-To conduct fair comparisons of several benchmarking baselines, all the experiments on SODA-D and SODA-A are implemented on top of the open source object detection toolbox mmdetection$ \footnote[7]{\url{https://github.com/open-mmlab/mmdetection}}$\cite{156} and mmrotate$ \footnote[8]{\url{https://github.com/open-mmlab/mmrotate}}$\cite{157}, respectively.
+To conduct fair comparisons of several benchmarking baselines, all the experiments on SODA-D and SODA-A are implemented on top of the open source object detection toolbox mmdetection$ \footnote[6]{\url{https://github.com/open-mmlab/mmdetection}}$\cite{156} and mmrotate$ \footnote[7]{\url{https://github.com/open-mmlab/mmrotate}}$\cite{157}, respectively.
 Directly feeding the high-resolution images in SODA to deep model is infeasible due to the GPU memory limitation, hence we crop original images into a series of $800\times 800$ patches with a stride of 650.
 These patches will be resized to $1200\times 1200$ during training and testing, which could partly alleviate the information loss caused in the feature extraction stage.
 Noting the patch-wise detection results will be first mapped to the original images, on which Non Maximum Suppression (NMS) was performed to prune out redundant predictions.
-We use 4 NVIDIA GeForce RTX 3090 GPUs to train the models, the batch size is set to 8 for the experiments of SODA-D and 4 for that of SODA-A, where the angle ranges is $\left[ -\pi/{2}, \pi/2\right)$.
-During training, '1$\times$' schedule (a budget of 12 epochs) was adopted except for Deformable DETR \cite{52}, which was trained for 50 epochs.
-Only random flip was used for augmentation.
-For all experiments, FPN \cite{2} was employed to capture hierarchical and detailed representations for better performance.
-Detailed settings and hyperparameters please refer to our code library.
+We use 4 NVIDIA GeForce RTX 3090 GPUs to train the models, and the batch size is set to 8 for the experiments of SODA-D and 4 for that of SODA-A, where the angle ranges is $\left[ -\pi/{2}, \pi/2\right)$.
+Only random flip was used for augmentation during training, and more details and hyperparamter settings please refer to Sec. \ref{app:sodad details} and Sec. \ref{app:sodaa details} in Appendix.